Kurt Epstein

-Kurt Epstein (January 29, 1904 – February 1, 1975) was a Czechoslovakian Olympic water polo player and survivor of Nazi concentration camps.
+Kurt Epstein (29 January 1904 – 1 February 1975) was a Czech water polo player and survivor of Nazi concentration camps.
+He represented Czechoslovakia at two Summer Olympic Games, but after 1948, he emigrated to the United States.

 Early life

-Epstein was Jewish, and born to Maximilian and Helena Epstein.
-He grew up in Roudnice nad Labem on the bank of the Elbe River, 22 miles north of Prague, in what was then the Austro-Hungarian province of Bohemia.
+Kurt Epstein was born on 29 January 1904 in Roudnice nad Labem in Bohemia, Austria-Hungary, to Maximilian and Helena Epstein.
+Their family was of Jewish-German ethnicity.
+He grew up in Roudnice nad Labem on the bank of the Elbe River.
 He lived in a house built by his father in 1900, on the site on which his grandfather built the first ever house owned by a Jew outside the Jewish quarter of Prague in 1830.
 While in high school, he became a competitive rower and swimmer, and also a swimming coach.

 In 1924, he joined the Czechoslovak Army, was picked for reserve officers school, and became a second lieutenant.
 The Czechoslovak National Swim Club asked that he be granted leave of absence to compete for them.

 Water polo career

 Epstein represented Czechoslovakia in water polo at the 1928 Summer Olympics and the 1936 Summer Olympics.
 His team finished tied in ninth position in both Olympics.